IRVIN MYLES LETOFSKY

 A pathetic moustache and an abrupt though joyful manner

 It was a psychic phenomenon, it must have been, because someone asked me after I first met him what he looked like.
 Possibly because I was much too nervous for eye contact, no way could I conjure a face.
-The impression was of a dark-haired man with a pathetic moustache and an abrupt though joyful manner.
+The impression was of a dark-haired man with a pathetic mustache and an abrupt though joyful manner.
 Distressingly familiar circumstances had prompted the meeting, problems with the second rewrite of my second freelance story about two Russian filmmakers who had defected from their homeland to make it in Hollywood.

 While waiting in the 4th floor reception area, I searched for clues to the man who worked in the hallowed entertainment halls of the LA Times—the epitome of journalistic excellence in the ‘70s and ‘80s, an era now labeled as “golden.”
 Not until I walked into Letofsky’s office did I spot it, hanging on the doorknob, a beat-up corduroy jacket with shiny elbows and a dangling left sleeve button.
 Anyone unafraid to display a jacket like that, much less don it as the illustrious editor of Sunday Calendar, I decided, had to be a real person.